ClankerGuru/OpenSpec/.devcontainer/README.md

 ## Benefits

-- No need to install Node.js or pnpm on your local machine
+- No need to install Bun on your local machine
 - Consistent development environment across team members
-- Isolated from other Node.js projects on your machine
+- Isolated from other projects on your machine
 - All dependencies and tools containerized
 - Easy onboarding for new developers